wp-plugins/google-seo-author-snippets/Readme.txt

 Automate Google Structured data for your wordpress built specially for SEO and social perspective.

 == Description ==

-Now in version 1.2.3 we have fixed user reported bugs with review snippets.
+Now in version 1.2.4 with several bugs reported in forum and more schema added.
 Google SEO Author Snippet Plugin is now Google SEO Pressor for Rich snippets.
 You can automate Google Structured data for your wordpress posts, pages, custom posts and categories wide easily using Google SEO Pressor for Rich snippets.

 Refer - https://support.google.com/webmasters/topic/21997?hl=en&ref_topic=1724122 and https://support.google.com/webmasters/answer/146897